6 West Point cadets overdose on fentanyl during spring break, police say

 Fentanyl is a synthetic drug that can be up to 50 times stronger than heroin, up to 100 times stronger than morphine and commonly resembles prescription drugs, according to the US Centers for Disease Control and Prevention.
 It is often added to other drugs by dealers "because of its extreme potency, which makes drugs cheaper, more powerful, more addictive, and more dangerous," the CDC said.

-On Friday, the Wilton Manors Police Department warned in a tweet about the dangers of fentanyl.
+On Friday, Wilton Manors police warned in a tweet about the dangers of fentanyl.

 "WMPD wants to warn spring breakers about the dangers of using illicit drugs & to avoid mixing drugs with alcohol or other forms of drugs.
 Protect yourself from the dangers of Fentanyl," police said.